microsoft/MS-DOS/v2.0/source/README.txt

 of "\" instead of "/" as the path separator, and "/" instead of "-" as the switch character.
 For transporting of batch files across machines, Microsoft encourages the use of "\" and "/" respectively in the U.S. market.
-(See DOSPATCH.TXT for how you can overide this.
+(See DOSPATCH.TXT for how you can override this.
 The user guide explains how the end-user can override this in CONFIG.SYS).
 Both the printer echo keys and insert mode keys have now been made to toggle.
 The default prompt (this may also be changed by the user